filecoin-project/FIPs/FIPS/fip-solstice.md

     1.  **Distribution**: who receives each stream.
 There are only two possible values: IMPLICIT (nothing stored; f02 resolves the recipient from protocol state; consensus stream only).
-The consensus stream is the only IMPLICIT case, its recipient being the block winner chosen by leader election each epoch.
+For example, the consensus stream is IMPLICIT, its recipient being the block winner chosen by leader election each epoch.
         Or EXPLICIT (stored wallet-to-share map; updated only by the stream's designated **writer** via SetShares; for example, for